particle-iot/docs/src/content/hardware/community/hardware-community.md

 The documentation content at docs.particle.io is Apache 2 licensed, so submissions will have that license as well.

-Once your content is ready, send an email to docs-submission (at) particle.io.
+Once your content is ready, send an email to particle.docs-submission (at) digi.com.
 That email can also be used to request updates.
 {{!-- END shared-blurb --}}